mobile app bar

 Published

-Michael Jordan and the stories associated with him often highlight the kind of dominant mentality the 6x NBA Champion has.
-In 1998, Jordan retired for the 2nd time from the NBA, due to the difference between him and the front office, particularly with Jerry Krause.
+In 1998, Michael Jordan retired for the 2nd time from the NBA due to the difference between him and the front office, particularly with Jerry Krause.
 The Bulls legend was very passionate about his craft.
 However, if there was anything that Michael had a bigger drive for, it was to compete.
-Only after 10 months of retiring for the 2nd time, the 36-year-old came into the Bulls’ facility to go against young Bulls players.
+10 months after retiring for the 2nd time, MJ came into the Bulls’ facility to go against young Bulls players.

-Just 10 months after his 2nd retirement, Jordan visited the Bulls training facility.
-In a video resurfaced, Michael can be seen playing against a Bulls player in a one-on-one game, while the other players watched from the bench.
+In a video that resurfaced, Jordan can be seen playing against a Bulls player in a one-on-one game, while the other players watched from the bench.

 One after another Jordan made fadeaway jump shots and it was clearly visible that the six-time NBA champion still had the same game in him.
 After making a shot from around the free-throw line, Michael said, “Don’t call me out of retirement.”
 Famous for trash-talking, Jordan then torched the Bulls players by showing them the banners around of him.

 After his father’s death, Jordan left basketball in 1993, thinking he didn’t have love left for the game.
 However, basketball never left him.
-Even in 1998, Jordan didn’t want to retire and wanted to continue his dominance as long as he could until he was removed from the top.
+Returning in 1995, MJ led the Bulls to their 2nd three-peat.
+After the same, Jordan didn’t want to retire in 1998, but differences with the front office forced him to hang up his boots earlier than he wanted to.

 Michael Jordan came out of retirement for the third time at age 38